Zambia Country Commercial Guide

 Overview

-In Zambia, the national voice, local loop, mobile internet, and private data networks sectors are competitive.
+Zambia’s national voice, local loop, mobile internet, and private data network sectors remain highly competitive, with increased activity from the top mobile network operators and ongoing new market entrants.
 While its efforts are not always effective, the Zambian government has been promoting the country’s digital transformation through SMART Zambia and the 2023-2026 National Electronic Government Plan, which aim to fully digitize government systems, procedures, processes, and services.
 The government also tries to promote eCommerce, eAgriculture, eHealth, eEducation, and trade promotion programs for goods and services.

 Opportunities

 Opportunities include provision of retail fiber optic, mobile, and internet service providers, software development, and ICT parks (similar to business incubators).
-Data storage and cloud computing has been one of the fastest growing subsectors.
+Data storage and cloud computing have been the fastest growing subsectors.
 Albeit still nascent, Zambia has a promising tech startup ecosystem, with emergent tech companies, several incubators, and a substantive venture capital network.

 Key government and regulatory agencies: